dimdenGD/OWOP.js/README.md

 # End

-It's all!
+That's all!
 Thank you for reading the documentation.
-Ask the questions in my discord: [Eff the cops#1877](https://discord.gg/k4u7ddk)
+Ask your questions in my Discord: [Eff the cops#1877](https://discord.gg/k4u7ddk)